 Because of its 2011 acquisition of Qwest Communications, CenturyLink has become the third-largest telecommunications company in the United States and one of the largest ISPs.
 In fact, Qwest Field, the home of the Seattle Seahawks, is now CenturyLink Field.
-If you are a migrating Qwest customer, you likely have already noticed the green "Qwest is becoming CenturyLink" logo.
-The merger has helped them combine forces to provide 190,000 route miles of fiber network, and now CenturyLink is available in new areas, including Utah, New Mexico and Montana.
+The merger has helped the companies combine forces to provide 190,000 route miles of fiber network, and now CenturyLink is available in new areas, including Utah, New Mexico and Montana.

-Depending on your location, you may experience download speeds of 1 to 10Mbps.
-CenturyLink for the most part seems to test in about the same range as Qwest.
-We also looked at Emparq, whose infrastructure CenturyLink acquired in 2009, and their download speeds test in the midrange, below the faster cable and fiber optic companies.
-If you are a casual internet user, CenturyLink, utilizing its newly acquired infrastructure, should be able to satisfy your needs.
-However, if you are a heavy internet user and use the internet for entertainment purposes such as playing online games and streaming movies, or if you don't like waiting for websites to load, we would recommend you consider one of their upper-end subscriptions or one of our higher-ranked products if available.
+Depending on your location, you may experience download speeds of up to 40 Mbps, However, the more common speed range detected by third-party testing is 20 Mbps.
+If you are a casual internet user, CenturyLink, utilizing its acquired infrastructure, should be able to satisfy your needs.
+However, if you are a heavy internet user and use the internet for entertainment purposes such as playing online games and streaming movies, or if you don't like waiting for websites to load, we would recommend you consider one of CenturyLink's upper-end subscriptions or one of the higher ranked internet service providers if available.

 CenturyLink's lower tiered and slower speed options are not impressive.
-However, if you can obtain one of their faster connection options such as 10Mbps or more with a dedicated line, you will be able to enjoy most of the media that the internet has to offer, such as video and streaming music.
+However, if you can obtain one of the faster connection options such as 20 Mbps or more with a dedicated line, you will be able to enjoy most of the media that the internet has to offer, such as video and streaming music.

 CenturyLink provides a variety of connection speed options and includes Norton internet security software.

-CenturyLink does not provide cable services.
+CenturyLink does not provide cable internet services.